cjellick/toc/proposals/sandbox/k3s.md

 - Identify and rectify any significant issues / blockers prior to presenting to the TOC and acceptance as a CNCF project

 ### Cloud Native
-Does the project meet the definition of Cloud Native?
-The CNCF charter states:
+_Does the project meet the definition of Cloud Native?
+The CNCF charter states:_
 ```
 “Cloud native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds.
 Containers, service meshes, microservices, immutable infrastructure, and declarative APIs exemplify this approach.

 “These techniques enable loosely coupled systems that are resilient, manageable, and observable.
 Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.”
 ```
+Yes.

 ### Project and Code Quality
-Are there any metrics around code quality?
+_Are there any metrics around code quality?
 Are there good examples of code reviews?
-Are there enforced coding standards?
+Are there enforced coding standards?_

-What are the performance goals and results?
+_What are the performance goals and results?
 What performance tradeoffs have been made?
-What is the resource cost?
+What is the resource cost?_

-What is the CI/CD system?
+_What is the CI/CD system?
 Are there code coverage metrics?
-What types of tests exist?
+What types of tests exist?_
+- Drone is the CI system.
+PRs are exercised here: https://drone-pr.rancher.io/rancher/k3s
+- We largely leverage the Sonobuoy test suites from Kubernetes.
+Additionally, we are currently developing automated tests for exercising the different installation configurations possible with k3s.

-Is there documentation?
+_Is there documentation?_
+Yes, it is currently hosted at https://rancher.com/docs/k3s/latest/en/

-How is it deployed?
+_How is it deployed?_
+k3s is deployed as a single binary on one or more machines.
+This is covered in detail in the documentation.

-How is it orchestrated?
+_How is it orchestrated?_

-How will the project benefit from acceptance into the CNCF?
+k3s is orchestrated by sharing a regisration token and URL between nodes in the cluster.
+A node joins the cluster by hitting the registration URL with the shared token.

+_How will the project benefit from acceptance into the CNCF?_ k3s will benefit from accpetance into the CNCF by seeing wider adoption and contributions.
+Organizations that put a high value on vendor-neutral platforms will see that k3s is a succesful opensource technology that goes beyond a singal company.

-Has a security assessment by the security SIG been done?
-If not, what is the status/progress of the assessment?
+_Has a security assessment by the security SIG been done?
+If n_ot, what is the status/progress of the assessment?_
+Not yet.